The AUFBAU principle

 Writing Shorthand electronic notation for atoms

-Element number 11 is sodium, it is in period 3 in the periodic table, this means its outer valence electrons are in the third electron shell and since it is in the s-block these electrons will be in the 3s sub-shell.
-Writing out electron arrangements can become a bit tedious after a while, so we can use a shortened version of the electron arrangement.
-We can shorten the electronic configuration by simply writing out the inner electron arrangement from the preceding noble gas e.g. The noble gas before sodium is neon, its electronic configuration is 1s22s22p6, sodium the next element will be 1s22s22p63s1 or [Ne]3s1.
-The noble gas Argon has an atomic number of 18, its electronic configuration will be 1s22s2263s23p6, so the next element potassium will be 1s22s2263s23p64s1 or [Ar]4s1.
+We can shorten the electronic configuration by simply writing out the inner electron configuration from the preceding noble gas e.g. the noble gas before the alkali metal sodium in the periodic table is neon, now neon's electronic configuration is 1s22s22p6, sodium the next element will have an electron configuration of 1s22s22p63s1 or [Ne]3s1.
+The noble gas Argon has an atomic number of 18, so its electron configuration will be 1s22s2263s23p6, so the next element after argon is the alkali metal potassium and it will have the electron configuration: 1s22s2263s23p64s1 or [Ar]4s1.
 Remember the 4s sub-shell is lower in energy than the 3d sub-shell so it fills first.

 The table below gives the electronic configuration of the elements sodium to calcium.
+You may want to practice working them out and then checking your answers with that in the table below.

 element atomic number 1s orbital 2s orbital 2p orbital 3s orbital 3p orbital 4s orbital electron arrangement